 Johns Hopkins medical school is one of the foremost educational institutions in the United States.
 What does it really take to get accepted into this prestigious school?

-There are a number of fantastic medical programs offered at JHU SOM, meaning you have plenty of options to fit your goals.
+There are several excellent medical programs offered at JHU SOM, meaning you have plenty of options to fit your goals.
 Programs offered include:

-Beyond these programs, there are other academic pathways offered at Johns Hopkins medical school, including several other dual-degree programs.
+Beyond these programs, Johns Hopkins medical school offers other academic pathways, including several other dual-degree programs.

 As you may know, admissions at JHU SOM are highly competitive.
 At a glance, here are the details of how hard it is to get into Johns Hopkins medical school.

 Being such a well-regarded school, academic expectations are high for students applying to Johns Hopkins’ medical programs.
-For the class of 2027, the average GPA of successful applicants was 3.92.
+The average GPA of accepted applicants was 3.95.

-This means it’s integral to aim for a GPA of 3.90 at the very least.
-Landing above the average will improve your odds of getting into JHU SOM even more.
+This means you should aim for a GPA above 3.95 to be a strong applicant.
+Landing above the average will improve your odds of getting into JHU SOM.

-Johns Hopkins medical school estimates a yearly tuition (not including other fees) of $64,655 per year, which works out to a total of $258,620 for a four-year program.
-These costs are more or less par for the course for medical school tuition in the United States.
+Johns Hopkins medical school estimates a yearly tuition (not including other fees) of $66,580.
+When factoring other fees, this works out to a total of $286,432 over four years.
+These costs are similar to the average price for medical school in the United States.

 JHU SOM also offers significant financial aid.
-The school offers students full cost-of-attendance financial aid packages for those whose families earn less than $175,000 annually.
+The school provides students complete cost-of-attendance financial aid packages for those whose families earn less than $175,000 annually.
 Families earning less than $300,000 annually are eligible for scholarships covering the cost of tuition.

 Johns Hopkins Medical School prides itself on academic excellence.
 This begins with high standards for the foundations of medicine: sciences, mathematics, and humanities.
 In addition to a Bachelor of Science (B.S.) or Bachelor of Arts (B.A.), here are the coursework requirements for JHU SOM at a glance:

 You’ll need to have completed at least one year (eight semester hours) in a college biology course in a laboratory.
-The Johns Hopkins medical school website also recommends some separate supplementary biology courses.
+Johns Hopkins medical school also recommends separate supplementary biology courses.
 This includes a semester on genetics (four semester hours) and courses in mammalian or molecular biology.

 JHU SOM requires one year (eight semester hours) of general college chemistry in a laboratory.
 You’re also required to have one semester (four semester hours) of experience with organic chemistry in a lab and a minimum of three semester hours in biochemistry (no lab required).

-Johns Hopkins medical school places great value on a holistic and accepting view of the complexities of humankind.
-You’re required to have spent at least 24 semester hours, combined, on humanities subjects (e.g., English, History, Philosophy, Arts), social sciences (e.g., Sociology, Political Science), and behavioral sciences (e.g., Psychology, Psychiatry).
+Johns Hopkins medical school requires at least 24 semester hours, combined, on humanities subjects (e.g., English, History, Philosophy, Arts), social sciences (e.g., Sociology, Political Science), and behavioral sciences (e.g., Psychology, Psychiatry).
 You’ll also need to include two writing-focused classes in any of the above subjects as part of the JHU SOM communication skills requirements.

-Math is vital for medical practitioners, so a strong foundation in the subject is vital for students.
-The Johns Hopkins medical school math requirement is a minimum of six semester hours of calculus and/or statistics.
-The JHU SOM website also strongly recommends applicants take at least one semester of statistics, epidemiology, or both.
+Johns Hopkins medical school's math requirement is a minimum of six semester hours of calculus and/or statistics.
+JHU SOM also strongly recommends that applicants take at least one semester of statistics, epidemiology, or both.

 *Note that Johns Hopkins Medical School now accepts online prerequisite courses.
 JHU SOM also accepts AP and IB credits for prerequisites, although these students may have different requirements.